Induction Notes

 The following animation what happens when a square voltage pulse is put across an inductor for increasing values of inductance.

-We can see that the instantaneous change of voltage across the inductor slows the increase of current so that current cannot change instantaneously through an inductor.
+We can see that there is an instantaneous change of voltage across the inductor, but that the inductor slows the increase of current: current cannot change instantaneously through an inductor.

-The current through the inductor will eventually be stable, and so threfore will the magnetic field will become stable.
-We know from Faray's law that it is a changing current that the oposing e.m.f.
+The current through the inductor will eventually be stable, and therefore the magnetic field will become stable.
+We know from Faray's law that it is a changing current that generates a changing magnatic field and therefore the "back EMF".

 At the start, although the current is small, the change in current is not small, it can be quite large.